bakame-php/html-table/README.md

 #### Default configuration

-By default, when calling the `Parser::new()` named constructor the parser will:
+By default, when calling the `new Parser()` the parser will:

 - try to parse the first table found in the page
 - expect the table header row to be the first `tr` found in the `thead` section of your table
 - exclude the table `thead` section when extracting the table content.
 - ignore XML errors.
 - have no formatter attached.
-- have no default caption to used if none is present in the table.
+- have no default caption to be used if none is present in the table.

 Each of the following settings can be changed to improve the conversion against your business rules: